LimeWire: Downfall

 According to a June 2005 report in The New York Times, Lime Wire LLC was considering ceasing its distribution of LimeWire because the outcome of MGM v.
 Grokster "handed a tool to judges that they can declare inducement whenever they want to".
 Nevertheless, the company continued operating and was sued by Arista Records, which obtained a favorable decision in 2010.
 Judge Kimba Wood of the United States District Court for the Southern District of New York ruled in Arista Records LLC v.
 Lime Group LLC that LimeWire and Gorton had committed copyright infringement, engaged in unfair competition, and induced others to commit copyright infringement.
 Later in the year, after losing another court battle, with the RIAA, LimeWire was ordered to disable many of its software's capabilities due to the possibility of copyright infringement.
 The RIAA also announced its intention to seek damages for the program's effects on various record labels.
 In response to the ruling, a company spokesperson said that the company planned to continue operating and would cease distributing and supporting P2P software.
 RIAA announced a further lawsuit in early 2011, claiming statutory damages of $72 trillion, more than triple the world's annual GDP.
-The figure relied on an estimate of thousands of downloads for each of the platform's 11,000 songs In May 2011, Gorton agreed to a settlement whereby the company would pay thirteen record labels approximately $105 million.
+The figure relied on an estimate of thousands of downloads for each of the platform's 11,000 songs.
+In May 2011, Gorton agreed to a settlement whereby the company would pay thirteen record labels approximately $105 million.
 Mitch Bainwol, chairman of the RIAA, referred to the "resolution of the case [as] another milestone in the continuing evolution of online music to a legitimate marketplace that appropriately rewards creators."

-Name reuse by unrelated companies
+Sale and reuse of brand

 In 2022, Austrian brothers Julian and Paul Zehetmayr bought LimeWire's intellectual property and turned it into an NFT service.

 LimeWire's name was revived in 2022 for an unrelated music-based NFT platform, an action with which Gorton expressed displeasure.
 The NFT marketplace was launched in July 2022, with the first NFT collection from American record producer and rapper 7 Aurelius.

-In September 2023, LimeWire bought BlueWillow, a generative artificial intelligence tool, and became a place to share images and videos created with it.
+In September 2023, it bought BlueWillow, a generative AI tool, and became a place to share images and videos created with it.

-In 2025, it also acquired snapdrop.net and sharedrop.io, two similar but unrelated services which allowed instant file sharing over a local network.
+In 2025, it acquired snapdrop.net and sharedrop.io, two similar but unrelated services which allowed instant file sharing over a local network.

-In September 2025, LimeWire acquired the Fyre Festival brand, including its intellectual property, trademarks, online domains, and social media assets, from Billy McFarland via an auction held on eBay.
+In September 2025, it acquired the Fyre Festival brand, including its intellectual property, trademarks, online domains, and social media assets, from Billy McFarland via an auction held on eBay.

+In December 2025, it acquired the file sharing website filetransfer.io, and began offering cloud-based file sharing services.